rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 Supported Devices
 ----------------

-Currently this binding has only been tested with Vitodens 100-W in a fairly basic configuration, however it should support other Viessmann devices.
+This binding has only been developed against a Vitodens 100-W in a fairly basic configuration, however it should be able to work against a range of other Viessmann heating and ventilation devices including heat pumps and solar heating, although not all features on these may be supported yet.

 Supported Features
 ------------------